-General Education with Related Services
+With Related Services

 Your child will be educated in the same classroom as non-disabled peers.
 They will receive related services, such as physical therapy or counseling, in the classroom or in a separate location.

-General Education with Special Education Teacher Support Services
+With Special Education Teacher Support Services

 In a program with Special Education Teacher Support Services (SETSS) your child will be educated in the same classroom as non-disabled peers.
 They will receive direct or indirect SETSS from a special education teacher.
 Your child's IEP may recommend: